agkphysics/ChatBot/README.md

 [American National Corpus](http://www.anc.org/ "ANC"), which have been converted to [inline XML](http://www.anc.org/software/anc-tool/ "ANC Conversion Tool").

-* `python processXML.py -p (-t|-a) -s /path/to/file` prints details from
+* `python processXML.py -p -s (-t|-a|-w) /path/to/file` prints details from
 processing a single file.
-* `python processXML.py -s (-t|-a) -o outputdir /path/to/corpus` process all files
+* `python processXML.py -s -o outputdir (-t|-a|-w) /path/to/corpus` process all
-recursively in /path/to/corpus and puts the processed files to outputdir/
+files recursively in /path/to/corpus and puts the processed files to outputdir/
 * `python processXML.py -h` prints all available options.